 Although the news and sales departments were entirely separate, advertisements paid the bills and ran the show.
 The compositors made up the ads at the bottom of the page first, and the “editorial” content went in whatever space was left.
 There’s a practical reason journalists were taught to use an “inverted pyramid” in writing news stories: get the important stuff as high as you can and trail off with less-critical detail toward the end.
 The reason is, if the piece won’t fit into the available space, you dump the last paragraph, then the next-to-last one, and so on.

 When I got to the city’s daily (like most midsize cities by the mid-Sixties, Jackson was down to one newspaper owner, publishing morning and afternoon papers and a combined edition on Sunday), we weren’t as chummy with the linotype operators.
 They weren’t even on the same floor.
 To communicate with them, we’d roll up our copy and stick it in a pneumatic tube like the ones you can still see at some drive-in bank tellers.
 Off it sped, Jetson-like, to typesetting (down in the dungeon with the presses and all), and later the tube would pop out a printed proof for us to read and correct.
 It also showed us the length of the piece in column inches so we could lay out pages with paper diagrams.
-This proof was the first time you saw your name in print (if you got a byline) and gentle readers, I became addicted, which is a succinct but comprehensive autobiography.
+This proof was the first time you saw your name in print (if you got a byline) and gentle readers, I became addicted, which is a succinct yet comprehensive autobiography.

 Newspaper offices are much quieter than they used to be.
 The clickety-clack of teletypes – not to mention linotypes – was once the sound of news.
 Even typewriters (they were manual and we typed hard onto huge rolls of three-copy carbon paper) were noisier than today’s keyboards.
-I’ll bet there are also fewer flasks of booze stuffed into desk drawers today, and the unfinished novels alongside them are probably unfinished screenplays these days.
+I’ll bet there are also fewer flasks of booze stuffed into desk drawers today, and the unfinished novels alongside them are probably unfinished screenplays in our bold new century.
 Things change, which is really what news is all about.
 My late friend stuck around long enough to see all those wonders get replaced by new ones: he was a real newspaperman and justifiably proud of the printer’s ink that ran through his veins.
 It’s a profession worth honoring, as the term “news” continues to be diluted and trivialized by too many of the mass media.
 Sue me, but I miss the days when etaoin shrdlu actually meant something.

 To the memory of Orley Hood